Williamsville, Illinois

 Williamsville is a village in Sangamon County, Illinois, United States.
-The population was 1,476 at the 2010 census, and 1,491 at a 2018 estimate.
+As of the 2020 census, Williamsville had a population of 1,425.
 It is part of the Springfield, Illinois Metropolitan Statistical Area.

 The village is named after Springfield merchant and banker John Williams.

 Geography

 According to the 2010 census, Williamsville has a total area of 1.26 sqmi, all land.